Pooriajy/smart-home/data/README.md

 # Data Folder

 The **data** folder is used to store data files that are required for the project.
-This folder can contain various types of data files, such as CSV files, database files, JSON files, or any other data formats used in the project.
+This folder can contain database files used in the project.

 ## Purpose